SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

     reduce the overhead of loading the model and running the inference.
 This is especially true if you are running your model on a GPU, where the overhead of loading the model is significant.

-* Async inference: FastAPi does support async requests but not no way to call the model asynchronously.
+* Async inference: FastAPI does support async requests but not a way to call the model asynchronously.
 This means that if you have a large number of requests coming in, you will have to wait for the model to finish processing (because the model is not async) before you can start processing the next request.

 * Native GPU support: you can definitely run part of your application in FastAPI if you want to.
-But again it was not build with machine learning in mind, so you will have to do some extra work to get it to work.
+But again it was not built with machine learning in mind, so you will have to do some extra work to get it to work.

-It should come as no surprise that multiple frameworks have therefore sprung up that better supports deployment of machine learning algorithms (just listing a few here):
+It should come as no surprise that multiple frameworks have therefore sprung up that better support deployment of machine learning algorithms (just listing a few here):

 ```python exec="1"